LegendaryLinux/AginahBot/README.md

 # AginahBot
 A Discord bot designed to help organize and moderate MultiWorld-Capable Randomizer games.
-Find it in use at [Berserker's MultiWorld Discord](https://discord.gg/B5pjMYy).
+Find it in use at the [MultiWorld Discord](https://discord.gg/B5pjMYy).

 [Click here to add AginahBot to your Discord server!](https://discord.com/oauth2/authorize?client_id=682767791585099776&scope=bot&permissions=285240400)